agnunga/php_rest_slim/README.md

-# I have used Slim Framework 3 For tHIS Application Application
+# I have used Slim Framework 3 For This Application Application